drscotthawley/signaltrain/README.md

 1. Memory: If you're not generating 'on the fly,' then this thing is a 'memory hog' in the sense that it loads the whole dataset at the beginning -- this is done for the sake of *speed*, because in my experience disk I/O slows things down more than I find acceptable, and my machines have ample RAM (either 64 GB or 128 GB).

 2. Mixed Precision (MP): As we note in the paper, the use of MP does not increase the error noticeably *even though* we're generating audio as raw floats.
 This may be because it's swamped by other error.

+3. What about parallelism?
+In my experience, on my machines, running 'data parallel' on multiple GPUs only produces a small speedup (i.e. not worth it, better to run multiple triviall-parallel jobs learning different things).

+4. Transfer learning?
+Yea, work in progress.
+In theory a lot of the represenation/weights can carry over from one effect to the next, I just haven't written the code to copy the weights appropriately.